Au-lit/cpp_tour/8-Inheritance.md

     seeHuman(you); // But here you will.
 }
 ```
-In a way we sort of got rid of the type.
+In a way we sort of got rid of the type because a `Student` is also a `Human` (ok I get it, in real life this might not always be true but whatever; in our C++ example it is.)
 Seeing that you may ask is there a more "general" way to "stop caring about the type"?
 Yes, there is and it's in the next chapter.